How To Improvise Over Half Diminished Chords

 2. The most important step is learning the arpeggio shapes.
 Here are the diagrams for the 5 shapes of Bmin7b5 on the fretboard:

 3. Use the diminished scale.
-The diminished scale provides more altered tone over a minor 7 b5 chord.
+The diminished scale provides more altered tones over a minor 7 b5 chord.
 The diminished scale provides a useful trick when improvising over a minor ii-V-i progression.
 For Example, if you take a D minor b5 - G7b9 - C minor 7 progression, you can use the Ab, B , or D diminished scale over the D minor as well as the G7 chord.
 The diminished scale works because it contains altered tones that work over a half diminished chord, and it is commonly used over altered dominant chords for a b9, #9, and b5 sound.

 The Locrian b2 (6th mode of the melodic minor) may also be used.
 (A-B-C-D-Eb-F-G-A-B).